Skip to main content

 • One cup of cow’s milk contains approximately 6 grams of casein.

-Therefore, dairy products can be quite habit-forming; especially, cheese which has the highest content of casein than any other dairy products
+Therefore, dairy products can be quite habit-forming.
+This is especially true of cheese, which has the highest content of casein, than any other dairy products

 Lactose